spikespaz-archives/archive-bundles/README.md

 # About Me

-I'm a Junior computer science student in a specialty school in Arizona.
-I spend most of my personal time programming, and occasionally playing games with friends.
-I love new technology and software breakthroughs.
-I highly value aesthetics, user experience, performance, and especially, maintainablilty and quality of code.
-I try by best to make clean, concise source code that will subsequently be maintainable in the future.
+I’m a Junior computer science student in a specialty school in Arizona.
+I am nearly entirely self-taught, I spend most of my personal time programming, and occasionally playing games with friends. **I value user experience, performance, maintainability and quality of code.
+I always try my best to write software the best way I know how to.** I try by best to make clean, concise source code that will subsequently be maintainable in the future.

+My favorite languages are D and Python.
+I have a love/hate relationship with JavaScript/CSS/HTML.

+My first real programming language was Java, with which I created my first Minecraft mod.
+I've since forgotten most of what I knew about it.

 ### Social